AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

    * - Output Configuration Attribute
      - Type
      - Meaning
+   * - ``oiio:dither``
+     - int
+     - If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding.
+   * - ``oiio:ioproxy``
+     - ptr
+     - Pointer to a ``Filesystem::IOProxy`` that will handle the I/O, for example by writing to a memory buffer.
    * - ``png:compressionLevel``
      - int
      - Compression level for zip/deflate compression, on a scale from 0